EugeneDimitrov/npcd-project/README.md

-# npcd-project-E01
+# npcd-project
 Project for the Networking in Public Cloud Deployments training.
-Hands-on exercise #1.
+Here will be the different repositories for the hands-on exercises.